 Once the Jedi Council revealed that Supreme Chancellor Palpatine was secretly Darth Sidious, Jedi Master Windu engaged the Dark Lord of the Sith in his Senate office on Planet Coruscant.

-The main problem with this lightsaber duel is that you could really tell that the actors involved were in their middle ages and didn’t really move how they used to.
+The main problem with this lightsaber duel is that you could tell that the actors involved were in their middle ages and didn’t move how they used to.
 This resulted in weird close-up shots of McDiarmid and Samuel Jackson’s faces twisted up in either rage or concentration, which isn’t bad, not at all.

-This was really just a minor duel and hence the low ranking on this list.
+This was just a minor duel and hence the low ranking on this list.
 It’s just that it wasn’t the first to stand out that much against the many other stellar lightsaber duels from Revenge of the Sith.

 Also, looking at this whole scene you can’t escape the feeling that Palpatine lost on purpose!
 Therefore, making the skills they exhibited in the duel meaningless.